madcoderx/python/README.md

-Basic to intermediate pythom program for new learners.
+Basic to intermediate python programs for new learners.